sourcefuse/terraform-aws-arc-load-balancer/docs/module-usage-guide/README.md

 ### Purpose of the Document

-This document provides guidelines and instructions for users looking to implement the Terraform module for supporting AWS Load Balancer
+This document outlines guidelines and instructions for users implementing the Terraform module for AWS Load Balance

 ### Module Overview